 Dances with Aldous promises to summon the haunting and momentous powers of this extraordinary musician.
 An important occasion for music lovers and fans of dance alike, this double bill show will be theatre like we haven’t quite seen it before.

 NZ Music Double Bill: Dances with Aldous is presented with permission and support from Aldous Harding’s management team.
 Many thanks to Martin at Associated London Management.
 Thanks also to Colleen Davis at APRA.
+Costume designed in collaboration with Amanda Smith, Rachelle Moore and TDL at AUT.

 Post-show discussion // There will be a post-show discussion following the Saturday 5 October performance facilitated by a leader in the arts sector.